lsst-dm/dmtn-056/index.rst

 An entity that one can point a butler to that has the following three properties:

-- Has at most one :ref:`Dataset` per :ref:`DataRef`.
+- Has at most one :ref:`Dataset` per :ref:`DatasetRef`.
 - Has a label that humans can parse (i.e. :ref:`RepositoryRef`)
-- Provides enough info to a make globally (accross repositories) unique filename (or key for an object store) given a :ref:`DataRef`.
+- Provides enough info to a make globally (accross repositories) unique filename (or key for an object store) given a :ref:`DatasetRef`.

 .. _RepositoryRef: